 It is easy to maneuver for switching sides, getting up to volley, overhead shots and any other shot that requires quick racquet speed.
 Any player at any level will appreciate this quality.

-I actually never expected that such a light racquet could still be remarkably powerful.
-You will be able to generate decent pace with this racquet, which is partly because it is strung to a lower tension.
+You’ll be able to generate decent pace with this racquet, which is due in part because it is strung to a lower tension.
+You can of course make adjustments as needed.
 To generate excellent power with this racquet, just hold it well and snap through the ball.
 I definitely did not have a hard time getting the ball to the back of the court with the racquet.

 It has great accuracy when cutting the ball short from midcourt.
 The racquet has a dense string pattern that helps with adding cut to the ball.
 This is one of the reasons why I have this racquet in my bag.

 It has a squash dry grip that is tacky and also has a cool design with Technifibre branding.
 The grip has a great feel and can last for many plays.

 This racquet is very forgiving thanks to its large sweet spot.
 All you need to do is connect well with the ball to experience just how explosive it can get.

 The racquet is constructed with graphite and has a multi-directional weave that helps reduce shock and enhance feel.

 What the Pro’s Say about the Tecnifibre Carbloflex